Resilience through RCC - Promoting Resilience and Food Security through Risk- Contingent Credit in Africa

 PASANOA: PATHWAYS TO SUSTAINABLE LAND MANAGEMENT IN NORTHERN ARGENTINA

-The overall goal of the project “CROSSGRASS” is to analyse the extent and the drivers of changes in grassland greenness, a proxy for plant growth, for the grassland biome in Asia’s drylands.
-We derived these insights by combing remote sensing data, agricultural statistics, and climate data with high spatial and temporal resolution.
-Using insights from past changes, we forecasted potential future developments under various alternative climate change scenarios.
+The overall goal of the project “CROSSGRASS” is to analyze the extent and the drivers of changes in grassland greenness, a proxy for plant growth, for the grassland biome in Asia's drylands.
+We derived these insights by combining remote sensing data, agricultural statistics, and climate data with high spatial and temporal resolution.
+Using insights from past changes, we forecast potential future developments under various alternative climate change scenarios.

 The proposed research and training action will use a highly interdisciplinary approach that integrates remote sensing, statistical analysis, resource economics, and agricultural sciences.
 The scientific part of the action will be structured into the listed work packages: